ph-ph/chalk/README.md

 });
 ```

-Don't forget that Chalk also supports local fonts if enabled in `config.yml`!
+Don't forget that Chalk also supports local fonts if enabled in `config.toml`!

 #### Zoomable images
 There's an `image` shortcode that allows you to insert Medium-style images that can be zoomed-in: